 1) Don’t Use Anything That Has Poor Ductility

-You can check out our metal properties PDF chart for a look at ductility and common roll-formed materials.
+This metal properties PDF chart provides a look at the ductility of common roll-formed materials.

 2) It Can’t Be Too Brittle; It’s Got to Be Malleable

 Hard and brittle materials, such as cast metal or heat-treated metals, aren’t formable.

 One material that is frequently specified but not suitable for roll forming is a heat-treated aluminum alloy called 6061.
 When specifying a T6 or T4 grade, the bendability of the metal is reduced, making it more prone to cracking during manufacturing.
 This is why metal extrusion is preferred for 6061-T6, as it allows for forming and heat treatment simultaneously, which is not possible with roll forming.

 When it comes to innovative roll forming techniques, someone has to take the first step.
 But what about non-metal materials?
 Can they be roll formed successfully?
 Let's explore some attempts we've come across: